klebster2/inversion_mapping_dissertation/README.md

-# dissertation
+# MSc.
+Dissertation

-Python programs to create and run an inversion mapping model.
+Python programs to train and run an inversion mapping model, and using a locally linear embedding to predict vocal tract shapes.